Blue Creek (Belize): Geography

-The Blue Creek Site is located just north of the Bravo Escarpment in North-western Belize.
+The Blue Creek site is located just north of the Bravo Escarpment in north-western Belize.
 It is one of many identified archaeological locations in the immediate surrounding area.
-The site is situated in the three rivers region, where the convergence of the Rio Azul, Booth’s river, and the Rio Bravo, and then form into the Rio Hondo.
+The site is situated in the three rivers region, where the Rio Azul, Booth’s river, and the Rio Bravo converge, forming the Rio Hondo.
 The site's northern border is located in a canyon, with waters more than 100m deep, where the Rio Hondo declines into the escarpment.

 Blue Creek connects the Caribbean Sea to Belize's coastal communities via the Rio Hondo and is divided into two sections being the eastern Petén and the Belize Coastal Plain.
 The Petén plateau is a limestone-rich area consisting of uplands that drain into ‘Bajos,’ a term used to describe depressions in wetland ecosystems.
 The Rio Bravo depression demonstrates the site’s environmental diversity, as it contains both wetlands and scattered drylands.